HigherOrderCO/Kind/README.md

 A Term has 8 constructors, or variants:

 - The `Var` variant represents a variable bound by a function value (`Lam`) or function type (`All`).
 It stores a number representing how many binders there are between its location and the location where it is bound.
+That number is called its Bruijn index.

-- The `Ref` variant represents a reference, which is the usage of a top-level definition.
-The `name` field stores the name of the referenced definition.
+- The `Ref` variant represents a reference, which represents a use of a top-level definition.
+The `name` field stores the name of the definition.

-- The `Typ` variant represents the type of a function type.
-Formality-Core doesn't feature an universe of types: logical consistency is meant to be recovered in a separate inference step (more on that later).
+- The `Typ` variant represents the type of a type.
+Formality-Core doesn't feature universes: logical consistency is meant to be recovered in a separate inference step (more on that later).

 - The `All` variant represents a function type, also known as an universal quantification, or "forall".
 The `self` field stores a name for the typed term.
+The `name` field stores its bound variable name.
+The `bind` field stores the type of its argument.
+The `body` field stores its return type.
+The `eras` field represents its computational relevance (more on that later).

-`name` field stores its bound variable name, the `bind` field stores the type of its argument, the `body` field stores its return type, and the `eras` field represents its computational relevance (more on that later).
+- The `Lam` variant represents an anonymous function, also known as a lambda.

-- The `Lam` variant represents a pure function, also known as a lambda.
-The `name` field stores its bound variable name, the `body` field stores its returned expression, and the `eras` field represents its computational relevance.
+  The `name` field stores its bound variable name.
+The `body` field stores its returned expression.
+The `eras` field represents its computational relevance.

 - The `App` variant represents a function application.
-The `func` field stores the function to be applied, and the `argm` field stores the argument.
+The `func` field stores the function to be applied.
+The `argm` field stores the argument.
+The `eras` field represents its computational relevance.

 - The `Ann` variant represents an inline type annotation.
-The `expr` field represents the annotated expression, and the `type` field represents its type.
+The `expr` field represents the annotated expression.
+The `type` field represents its type.

 An example term is `fn(x: Bool) -> Bool`, which is a function type that calls itself `fn`.
 It receives a `Bool`, locally called `x`, and returns another